bhaskarragha/lila-tool/ASSUMPTIONS.md

 "ALL MATCHES" views may miss some events due to sampling.
 Individual match views are always shown in full and are the recommended mode for detailed analysis.

 **Is it technically possible to show all 89,000 rows?**
-Yes — and there are four ways to do it, each with increasing complexity:
+Yes — and there are four ways to do it, each with increasing engineering effort:

 - **Option 1 — Remove the cap entirely:** One-line change.
 But the browser freezes for 10–20 seconds on every filter change or slider move.
-On Streamlit Cloud (shared servers) it could time out and crash.
+On Streamlit Cloud it could time out and crash.

 - **Option 2 — Render as a static image:** Convert the Plotly chart to a PNG instead of an interactive chart.
 Handles millions of points instantly.
 But you lose all interactivity — no hover, no zoom, no toggling individual players on and off.

-- **Option 3 — Use Deck.gl or Kepler.gl:** These are purpose-built for rendering millions of geospatial points using WebGL.
+- **Option 3 — Use Deck.gl or Kepler.gl:** Purpose-built for rendering millions of geospatial points using WebGL.
 Would handle 89,000 rows easily.
-Requires React, a proper backend, and significantly more engineering time — not a 5-day PM assignment.
+Requires more engineering effort and time which was not available for this build.

 - **Option 4 — Pre-aggregate server-side with DuckDB:** Query and summarise the data before sending to the browser.
 Only send summary statistics, not raw rows.
 Handles any dataset size.
-Again, significantly more complex architecture.
+Again, significantly more engineering effort than was available.

 **The V2 decision**
-If this were a production tool, the right move is Option 3 or 4.
-For this MVP, the 5,000 row cap is a deliberate tradeoff.
+For this build, the 5,000 row cap is a deliberate tradeoff.
 The tool is designed for single-match analysis where 100% of data is always shown.
 For full-day views, the sample is statistically representative of the overall pattern.
+Options 3 or 4 are the right path for a production version of this tool.

 ---

-## Assumption 7: ts Column Treated as Match-Elapsed Milliseconds
+## Assumption 7: Unknown Exit Type for Human Players

 **The problem**
+In some matches, a human player's path simply ends — the last recorded position has no corresponding death event (`Killed`, `BotKilled`, or `KilledByStorm`).
+This means we cannot determine with certainty whether the player successfully extracted, disconnected mid-match, or experienced a data recording gap.

+**The decision**
+We treat these cases as **"Unknown Exit"** and mark them with a distinct neutral marker (grey circle) at the last recorded position.
+We do not assume extraction or death — we surface the ambiguity honestly so a designer knows the data ends there but cannot draw conclusions about how or why.

+**Why not assume extraction?**
+Assuming every path without a death event ended in successful extraction would overcount extraction rates and misrepresent the data.
+The honest approach is to flag uncertainty rather than fill it with a guess.

+**What this looks like in the tool**
+Unknown exit markers appear as grey circles at the end of human paths where no death event was recorded.
+They are visible when the "Spawn/Extract Markers" toggle is enabled in the sidebar.

+---

+## Assumption 8: Bot Paths That End Without an Event Are Left as-Is

+**The problem**
+Similar to human unknown exits, some bot paths simply stop — the last `BotPosition` event is recorded and then the file ends.
+There is no corresponding `BotKilled` event to explain the termination.

+**The decision**
+No assumption is made.
+The bot path line simply ends at its last recorded position.
+No end marker is added, no label is shown, and no conclusion is drawn.
+The line stops and that is all the data tells us.

+**Why no marker?**
+Bot behaviour in the data is already acknowledged as not fully simulating human gameplay (see INSIGHTS.md, Insight 2).
+Adding an "unknown exit" marker for bots would give false significance to what is likely a routine session end or server-side cleanup event.
+The path ending is noted; nothing more is inferred.

+---

+## Assumption 9: ts Column Treated as Match-Elapsed Milliseconds

+**The problem**
 The `ts` column in the parquet files contains timestamps that appear to start from a Unix epoch of 1970-01-21, not 2026.
 This is because `ts` represents milliseconds elapsed within the match, not wall-clock time.

 **The decision**
 We treat `ts` as elapsed milliseconds within a match session.
-For the timeline scrubber, we convert to elapsed seconds (`ts_unix = ts_ms / 1000`) and display as `T+MM:SS` format — minutes and seconds into the match, not a calendar time.
+For the timeline scrubber, we convert to elapsed seconds (`ts_unix = ts_ms / 1000`) and display as `T+MM:SS` format — minutes and seconds into the match, not a calendar date or time.

 **Why this matters**
-If we treated `ts` as a real timestamp, the timeline scrubber would show dates in January 1970 and match durations would appear to be weeks long.
+If we treated `ts` as a real wall-clock timestamp, the timeline scrubber would show dates in January 1970 and match durations would appear to be weeks long.
 By treating it as elapsed time, the scrubber correctly shows a match lasting e.g. `T+00:00` to `T+04:23`.

+**What we considered instead**
+Displaying raw millisecond values on the slider.
+Rejected immediately — a designer looking at a slider showing `1,852,321 ms` has no intuitive sense of where they are in the match. `T+03:05` is immediately understandable.